 - Federal regulations require that the first disbursement for direct loans for first-time first year undergraduate borrowers be no earlier than 30 days after the start date of the period of enrolment.

-In addition, you are required to open a UK bank account and to supply bank account details to the University in anticipation of receiving any remaining credit balance after funds are applied against eligible outstanding charges.
+In addition, you are required to open a UK bank account and to supply bank account details to the University via the Western Union portal in anticipation of receiving any remaining credit balance after funds are applied against eligible outstanding charges.

-The University will provide you with a loan notification letter if you are a recipient of Title IV (direct loan) aid, as proof of funding, once your loans have been originated.
-This letter may be required by the UK Visas and Immigration as part of your visa application for entry to the UK and must be supplied in its original form.
-Copies will not be accepted.
+The University will provide you with a loan notification letter via email if you are a recipient of Title IV (direct loan) aid, as proof of funding, once your loans have been originated.
+This letter may be required by the UK Visas and Immigration as part of your visa application for entry to the UK.
 The format of the loan notification letter has been agreed with UK Visas and Immigration and the University will not make any amendments.
-Dispatch of a loan notification Letter is via email and can be sent via DHL courier service with an estimated delivery time of seven days.
-A signature is required on delivery.
-The University is not responsible for any postal delays or items lost in transit.
+Dispatch of a loan notification Letter is via email.
 Replacement letters may be issued in exceptional circumstances.
 Proof of funding for private loans and VA Educational Benefits must be obtained directly from the lender/sponsor, e.g. Sallie Mae or the US Department of Veterans Affairs.
 The University does not provide proof of funds for these sources of financial aid.

 - Eligibility for financial aid for continuing students is subject to satisfactory academic progress.

 If you are receiving a direct loan you must satisfy the requirements of the Policy on satisfactory academic progress for Title IV Financial Aid Recipients in addition to the University's progression requirements as outlined in the guide on the progress of students on taught programmes of study.